TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

 There are two main types of databases; relational and non-relational.
 For our purposes we'll stick to relational databases today.
 Non-relational databases are really interesting though, and I recommend you have a look into them!

 So relational databases.
-The mental model I've always used is nothing more than a big excel spreadsheet.
-We have rows that contain data entries, and columns that hold the different variables we associate with each entry.
+The mental model I've always used is nothing more than a collection of big excel spreadsheets.
+The individual spreadsheets are called tables.
+In these, we have rows that contain entries, and columns that hold the different variables we associate with each entry.
 Relational databases are really good for storing data which is heavily related to each other.

 Before we continue, a note on Database Management Systems.
 This is the system that holds the database and lets you interact with it.
 I've used PostgreSQL for the following.
 However, there are quite a few different systems you can use though including MySQL and SQLite.
 This [blog](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems) does a good job explaining the differences.

-Lets look an an example of a database.
-Let's look at a database to hold student data.
+Lets look an an example of a database table used to hold student data.
 It will have names, ages, year group and the last exam grade the student received.

 ```
 id  |  name  | age | year | grade